Parsons Reserve

 Year Acquired : 1992, 1999, and 2005

-Directions : There is limited parking at the Russell’s Mills Landing on Horseneck Road, just south of Russell’s Mills Village.
+Directions : There is limited parking at the Russells Mills Landing on Horseneck Road, just south of Russells Mills Village.
 After parking, you can carefully cross Horseneck Road north of the tennis courts and look for the Parsons Reserve sign over the wooden fence.
-The trail goes up the hill into the woods.
+During daffodil season, a second parking area is located on the east side of Horseneck Road.
+About 10 cars can parallel park here.
+If parking in this lot, please use the southern entrance (with the metal gate) to the Reserve.

 Trail Map (pdf file)